 Take your dog’s usual bed and don’t forget leads, toys and food bowls that you will need for the duration of your stay.

-Take some dog food with you, especially if your dog is on a special diet, you may not be able to get their favourite food in all places.
+Take some dog food with you, especially if your dog is on a special diet, you may not be able to get their favourite food in all places, this goes for raw dog treats too.

 Don’t forget any medication your dog may need.
 It is also a good idea to consider taking some medical first aid items such as creams etc, to treat any minor ailments.